 Philanthropic partnerships

-In February 2022, Council adopted a Philanthropic Partnership Policy.
+In March 2024, Council adopted a Philanthropic Partnership and Sponsorship Policy [PDF 215Kb]

-Our Philanthropic Partnerships Policy considers donations which benefit the local community.
+Our Philanthropic Partnership and Sponsorship Policy considers donations which benefit the local community.
 It helps us establish and develop strategic relationships with other organisations that support or complement Council’s vision, values or priorities.
 It seeks to increase opportunities for income generation whilst protecting and preserving Council’s values, assets and interests.

 As we navigate our way to respond to the global climate emergency, a growing population and finite financial resources, we work alongside the community to support and prioritise the areas most important to you.
 These aspirations are outlined in the Glen Eira 2040 Community Vision and the Glen Eira Council Plan 2021–2025.